• Skip to primary navigation

 It is best to have a studying schedule written down so you won’t forget it.
 Seeing it written down can make it seem more important.

 A few hours of daily studies simply self-deception and will lead you nowhere.
 Let your plan be very definite.
-Remember to have breaks in between long hours of study in order to avoid feeling saturated.
+Remember to have breaks in between long hours of study to avoid feeling saturated.

 #3.
 Keep to your study plan: